Q: Is it important to wear a breast prosthetic after having a mastectomy?

 Q: Are mastectomy products covered by health insurance?

 A: Most health insurance plans provide coverage for bras and prosthetics annually when ordered by your physician.
-Forever Me is a participating provider with all major health insurance providers, including Medicare on a file to download.
+Forever Me is a participating provider with all major health insurance providers, including Medicare and Iowa Medicaid.